Civil Rights

 Americans With Disabilities Act (ADA)

-The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications and access to state and local government programs and services.
+The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities.
+The law protects you in many areas including, employment, transportation, public accommodations, and communications.
+It also protects your right to local government programs and services.

-First Amendment
+First Amendment of the US Constitution

 Age Discrimination In Employment (ADEA)